CLR-MO/standard-coding/README.md

 -	not all environments support them in names
 -	a name part itself may contain the character, thus confusing part of a name part with the name part separation

 `__` is almost never used within a name part, and it is almost always available as part of the naming characters.
 The downside is that it is ugly and it is two characters.
-However, it provides consistency and reliability, and you have not encountered scenarios where there is a need for the separation to be just one character, so use this form of separation
+However, it provides consistency and reliability.
 ```
 earth__us__nv__las_vegas
 ```
--	In cases of multiple separation contexts, increase `_` as necessary
+-	In cases of multiple separation contexts, increase the number of  `_` as necessary